brajabi/insta-live-panel/README.md

 bun run dev
 ```

-2. Open `http://localhost:3000/admin` in your browser to access the control panel
+2. Open `http://localhost:3000` in your browser to access the control panel

 3. Configure your streams:
-   - Input Stream URL: Your RTMP source stream URL
+   - Select an input stream from the available RTMP sources
-   - Output Stream URL: Your destination RTMP URL
+   - Set your output RTMP URL
-   - Stream Title: A name to identify your stream
+   - Add a stream title for identification
+   - Optionally enable 90° rotation for vertical video

 ## API Endpoints

-- `GET /admin` - Web-based control panel interface
+- `GET /` - Web-based control panel interface
-- `GET /start-ffmpeg` - Start a new FFmpeg stream process
+- `POST /start-ffmpeg` - Start a new FFmpeg stream process
 - `GET /stop-ffmpeg` - Stop an active stream process
 - `GET /active-processes` - List all currently active streams
+- `GET /streams` - List available input RTMP streams

+## RTMP Server

+The application includes a built-in RTMP server running on:

+- RTMP: port 1935 (for stream ingestion)
+- HTTP: port 8000 (for API and monitoring)

 ## Development